 Replacement Note: To avoid straining cables, be sure to align the locator pin and hole before sliding on the left brace.

-5. Move the left brace away from the LCD panel assembly, and use a jeweler's flatblade screwdriver to carefully pry up the antenna receptors from underneath the receptor.
+5. Move the left brace away from the LCD panel assembly, and use a jeweler's flatblade screwdriver placed underneath the antenna receptor to carefully pry up the antenna receptor.